bhanzelka/bhanzelka.github.io/README.md

 This project was also directly applicable to one of Westminster's college wide learning goals : Collaboration.
 Because we worked in a group for the duration of a semester, I really felt like I was apart of a real software development team.
 This is also directly related to one of the CS department goals : "To acquire significant project experience working both individually and in a group setting."
 As soon as I am in the workforce, I will be doing exactly what I did in software engineering, making these collaboration skills invaluable.

+This project addressed the computer science learning goals :
+1. **To acquire significant project experience working both individually and in a group setting.**
+2. **Develop effective problem-solving skills.**

+This project addressed the Westminster college-wide learning goals :
+1. **Collaboration**
+2. **Communication**
+3. **Creativity**

 ### [Chatroom Application](https://github.com/bhanzelka/Chatroom-Application)

 This chatroom application was developed in my Computer Networks class.
 This project was slowly built off of many other projects that eventually led to a full fledge chatroom application.
 This application was developed alongside Augustine Valdez, and ultimately we are both proud of the results.
 We even tested our application with the rest of the students who implented the same HTTP protocol as us.